peckeby/test-task-GoIt/README.md

-# Test task from learning courses by GoIt
+# Test task from tech courses by GoIt

 # DESCRIPTION